-Shawnee National Forest is a great place to Hike, Bike, and go Birding.
+Shawnee National Forest is a Great Place to Hike, Bike, and Go Birding.

 Cache River Wetlands, Belknap

-Contact number: 618-634-9678 — Totaling 14,960 acres and home to the Northernmost Cypress Swamp in Johnson, Massac, and Pulaski counties.
-Cache River State Natural Area is composed of three distinct management units – Little Black Slough, Lower Cache River Swamps, and Glass Hill.
-They provide food, cover, and water for an incredible diversity of plant and animal species.
-More than 100 of which have been listed as endangered or threatened by the State of Illinois.
+Contact Number: 618-634-9678 — Totaling 14,960 acres and home to the Northernmost Cypress Swamp in Johnson, Massac, and Pulaski counties, Cache River State Natural Area is composed of three distinct management units – Little Black Slough, Lower Cache River Swamps, and Glass Hill.
+They provide food, cover, and water for an incredible diversity of plant and animal species, more than 100 of which have been listed as endangered or threatened by the State of Illinois.
+The site offers a wide array of recreation opportunities, including hiking, biking, canoeing, fishing and seasonal hunting programs.
+Visit the Henry N. Barkhausen Cache River Wetlands Center to learn more about the region’s natural wonders.

 Crab Orchard Refuge, Marion

-Contact number: 618-997-3344 — The National Wildlife Refuge visitor center is located at 8588 Route 148 in Marion.
+Contact Number: 618-997-3344 — The National Wildlife Refuge visitor center is located at 8588 Route 148 in Marion.
 It is open daily from 8:00 a.m. until 4:30 p.m.
 The visitor center offers exhibits of local wildlife and habitats, as well as maps, regulatory brochures and entrance passes.
 Call for more information at 618-997-3344 ext.
 1. Crab Orchard is home to many natural area and lakes.
 Explore Crab Orchard National Wildlife Refuge.

-Ferne Clyff State Park, Goreville
+Ferne Clyffe State Park, Goreville

 Garden of the Gods, Vienna

-Contact number: 618-658-2111 | website — This is the icon of the Shawnee National Forest.
+Contact Number: 618-658-2111 — This is the icon of the Shawnee National Forest.
 When one thinks of nature in Southern Illinois, their mind may wonder to the Garden.
 Visions of scenic vistas with gnarled rocks in the foreground and the vast Garden of the Gods Wilderness appear in the background.
+Explore Garden of the Gods

-Contact number: 618-457-4836 — Nestled in the Shawnee National Forest, Giant City State Park was named for the unique impressions made by its massive sandstone structures and a landscape like none other, clothed in lush garments of fern, moss, large flowering mints, hundreds of species of wildflowers and more than 75 varieties of towering trees.
+Contact Number: 618-457-4836 — Nestled in the Shawnee National Forest, Giant City State Park was named for the unique impressions made by its massive sandstone structures and a landscape like none other, clothed in lush garments of fern, moss, large flowering mints, hundreds of species of wildflowers and more than 75 varieties of towering trees.
+Explore Giant City State Park

 La Rue Pine Hills, Union County, IL